oscar-project/oscar-website/content/en/authors/pedro/_index.md

 ---
 # Display name
-name: Pedro Javier Ortiz Suárez
+title: Pedro Javier Ortiz Suárez

 # Username (this should match the folder name)
 authors:
 - pedro

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: "PhD Student"